Protecting Kids from BPA

 Also in 2013, California's Office of Environmental Health Hazard Assessment announced its intention to add BPA to California's influential Proposition 65 list of "chemicals known to cause cancer or birth defects or other reproductive harm."
 Almost immediately after, the American Chemistry Council, the trade association for the chemical industry, filed a lawsuit to block the listing of BPA.
 The lawsuit is still pending.

 The chemical industry has spent millions of dollars defending BPA and opposing federal and state attempts to regulate the chemical.
 Trade associations representing food manufacturers and can manufacturers have joined the chemical industry in opposition to restricting BPA use.

 BPA-free packaging alternatives exist and have been put to use—thanks to consumer demand—by leading manufacturers of baby bottles, infant formula and even some canned food.

 The key with alternatives is that they really need to be safer—which means more rigorous testing than the law now requires.
 For now, glass and stainless steel continue to be the safest options for bottles.
 Research on the safest alternatives for canned food is still evolving.

 With the most vulnerable populations in mind and backed by scientific studies, countries around the world are calling for bans on BPA.

 Canada announced in April 2008 that it would ban BPA in baby bottles and restrict its use in infant formula cans.
 Since then, Belgium and Denmark have banned BPA from all infant feeding and food packaging.
-France took a bigger step and banned BPA in baby bottles and food packaging for children up to age 3, and Sweden is exploring a broad ban on BPA as well.
+France took a bigger step and banned BPA in all food packaging beginning in 2015, and Sweden is exploring a broad ban on BPA as well.
 Even China has promised to ban BPA from baby bottles.